seldonian-framework/Tutorials/_tutorials/addl_datasets.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h3 id="experiment"> Running a Seldonian Experiment with Additional Datasets </h3>
 <p>
     As we saw in the previous section, running the engine with additional datasets requires very little modification beyond the normal procedure.
-The only difference is the inclusion of the <code class="codesnippet">additional_datasets</code> parameter when building the spec object.
-We will use the same spec object to run an experiment, but there are some additional points we need to consider with experiments that have additional datasets.
+The only differences were the inclusion of the <code class="codesnippet">additional_datasets</code>, <code class="codesnippet">candidate_dataset</code>, and <code class="codesnippet">safety_dataset</code> parameters when building the spec object.
+We will use the same spec object to run an experiment.
+There are some additional points we need to consider with experiments that have additional datasets.
 </p>

 <p>